Joy Harjo: Personal life

-In 1969 at the Institute of American Indian Arts, Harjo met fellow student Phil Wilmon, with whom she had a son, Phil Dayn (born 1969).
+In 1967 at the Institute of American Indian Arts, Harjo met fellow student Phil Wilmon, with whom she had a son.
 Their relationship ended by 1971.
-In 1972, she met poet Simon Ortiz of the Acoma Pueblo tribe, with whom she had a daughter, Rainy Dawn (born 1973).
+In 1972, she met poet Simon Ortiz of the Acoma Pueblo tribe, with whom she had a daughter.
 She raised both her children as a single mother.

 Harjo is married to Owen Chopoksa Sapulpa, and is stepmother to his children.